“Rhythmic vitality…warmth and passion…

 Martin Dreyer, York Press, February 2014

-The Goldfield Ensemble is a vibrant mix of soloists, chamber musicians, orchestral players and scholars, each bringing a unique perspective to repertoire and performance.
-Founded in 2011 by a group of Hertfordshire-based friends, the Ensemble has quickly established itself as a high calibre, proactive chamber group with a reputation for innovative programming, eclectic collaborations and curation of events embracing new, lesser-known and unusual repertoire.
+The Goldfield Ensemble is a vibrant collective of soloists, chamber musicians, orchestral players and scholars.
+Founded in 2011 by a group of close friends, the Ensemble has quickly established itself as a high calibre, proactive chamber group with a growing reputation for innovative programming of lesser-known, unusual repertoire and eclectic collaborations.

 From 2013-14, the Ensemble were Artists-in-Residence at the Cambridgeshire Stapleford Granary where they are presented concerts and talks throughout the year with a focus on neglected 20th century British repertoire.
 Since forming, they have given over 30 concerts including performances at Kings College (Easter at Kings), St Johns Smith Square, Kings Place, Huddersfield Contemporary Music Festival, the English Music Festival and many UK music clubs and societies.

 They work collaboratively with the Cambridgeshire Music Hub providing music education opportunities for young people in the area and recently delivered their new children’s concert – The Paper Forest – to over 2500 school children as part of the BBC Ten Pieces scheme.
 Keen collaborators, the Ensemble worked with the Wellcome Trust and artist Simeon Nelson in creating a touring version of Anarchy in the Organism, an audio-visual piece exploring contemporary attitudes to cancer.
 The Ensemble gave the UK premieres of Anarchy for clarinet, strings and electronics and the clarinet quartet Halcyon by Dai Fujikura which they subsequently recorded for MINABEL.